About childhood obesity

 Worried about weight or childhood obesity: what to do

 If you’re worried that your child might have a weight problem or even childhood obesity, it’s important to start with a proper assessment.

 A GP, paediatrician or dietitian can look at your child’s growth and work out whether he has a healthy weight.
-The health professional might look at your child’s height, weight and body mass index (BMI).
-BMI is one way of adding up total body fat and working out whether your child’s weight is within a healthy range.
+The health professional will look at your child’s height, weight and body mass index (BMI).
+BMI is a way of working out your body’s healthy weight range.

 If your child is overweight, you can make many small and realistic lifestyle changes to help your child.
 If you involve the whole family in these changes, it’s easier for your child to stick with the changes – and it’s good for everyone.

 Here are simple changes you can make to everyday family eating:

 - Set a good example, and show your child that you enjoy healthy eating yourself.